AY2526S1-CS2103T-F09-3/tp/docs/UserGuide.md

 * Performs the specified `OPERATION`, which can be append, overwrite, or remove to the specified attributes.
 If `OPERATION` is missing, the command is implicitly treated as an **overwrite** command.
 * The index refers to the index number shown in the displayed recruit list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* A whitespace needs to be added between each individual prefix
+* If the value provided has any special characters, we recommend using double quotation marks around them `"/" "-"` to prevent them from being misinterpreted
 * Existing values will be updated to the input values.
 * Recruit’s tags can be removed by typing `t/` without specifying any tags after it.
 * All of the recruit’s tags can be removed by typing t/ without specifying any tags afterward.